lkodinsson/MARS/Basic/PHB.md

 **Action Speed:** Swift

 If you are next to a barricade, or the edge of a wall, or some similar structure, you can seek cover behind that object.
 While being provided cover, you are considered to be partially concealed from ranged enemies until your next turn, giving disadvantage to ranged attacks and spells made against your deflection and evasion.
+You can also use this action as a free action if you have moved more than once during your turn.
+If you do, you do not need to hide behind an obstacle to get the benefits; it is as though you are using your speed and movement to avoid being targeted from a distance.

 #### Use Skill